WinawerLab/sco/README.md

   for the model.
 User-specified with no defaults.
 Used in `stimulus.core.import_stimulus_images`.

-* `min_cycles_per_degree`: integer.
-The lowest frequency (per degree) of any of the wavelets.
-User-defined with a default value of 0.
-Used in `stimulus.core.calc_gabor_filters`.

-* `wavelet_octaves`: integer, specifies how many octaves (doublings of frequency) the preferred spatial frequencies of the Gabor wavelets should cover.
-User-specified, default value of 4.
-Used in `stimulus.core.calc_gabor_filters`.

-* `wavelet_steps`: integer, specifies how many steps between doublings the preferred spatial frequencies of the Gabor wavelets should have.
-User-specified, default value of 2.
-Used in `stimulus.core.calc_gabor_filters`.
+* `stimulus_aperture_edge_width`: integer or list of m integers.
+User-defined, can be set as a single integer (in which case all images will have the same value) or a list of integers (in which case image i will use `stimulus_aperture_edge_width[i]`);
+  default is for all to have the same value, which is equal to the `normalized_pixels_per_degree`.
+This gives the number of pixels over which the aperture should be smoothly extended; 0 gives a hard edge, otherwise a half-cosine smoothing is used.
+Used in `stimulus.core.image_apply_aperture`.

-* `max_eccentricity`: `None` or integer.
+* `max_eccentricity`: integer or list of m integers.
 Specifies the max eccentricity (degree distance from center of visual field) of the pRF for voxels to consider.
-User-specified, default value is `None`.
-If `None`, value of 90 degrees is used.
-Used in `stimulus.core.calc_gabor_filters`.
+User-specified, default value is 12 or `normalized_stimulus_aperture / normalized_pixels_per_degree` if both are set.
+Used in `anatomy.core.calc_pRFs_from_freesurfer_retinotopy`.
+If an integer, same value will be used for each image; if a list, each image will use its corresponding value from the list.

-* `normalized_pixels_per_degree`: integer.
+* `normalized_pixels_per_degree`: integer or list of m integers.
 The number of pixels per degree in the normalized image.
-User-defined variable, default value of 15.
+User-defined variable, default value of 15 or `max_eccentricity * normalized_stimulus_aperture` if both of those are set.
 First used in `stimulus.core.calc_normalized_stimulus_images`.
+If an integer, same value will be used for each image; if a list, each image will use its corresponding value from the list.

+* `normalized_stimulus_aperture`: integer or list of m integers.
+The radius (in pixels) of the aperture to apply after each image has been normalized in order to get the reduced view corresponding to the models input.
+User-defined, default value is `max_eccentricity * normalized_pixels_per_degree`.
+If an integer, same value will be used for each image; if a list, each image will use its corresponding value from the list.

 * `gabor_orientations`: integer.
 The number of preferred orientations the Gabor filters should have.
-User-specified, with a default value of 4.
-First used in `stimulus.core.calc_gabor_filters.`.
+User-specified, with a default value of 8.
+First used in `contrast.core.calc_stimulus_contrast_functions`.

 * `stimulus_edge_value`: float.
 The value outside the projected stimulus.
 Necessary to avoid edge effects with the convolution